Balloon propaganda campaigns in Korea: History

 On 4 June 2020, Kim Jong Un's sister Kim Yo Jong issued a long statement calling the balloon-senders "human scum" and "mongrel dogs".
 The statement called the South Korean government "owners of the mongrel dogs" and stated the government should be held accountable for the balloons.
 Kim Yo Jong threatened to withdraw from a no-hostility pact as well as from joint ventures.
 South Korea stated within hours that it was planning legislation against the "tension-causing" balloons.
 A BBC correspondent stated the rapid compliance "is not a good look (for South Korea)...
 Most defectors have endured incredible hardship to win the right to free speech."
 On 9 June, North Korea cut all ties to the South, citing the balloon issue.
 On 10 June, South Korea stated it would press charges, using a law governing inter-Korean exchanges and cooperation, against two South Korean activist groups for sending unauthorized materials to the North.

+On 16 June 2020 North Korea demolished the Inter-Korean Liaison Office in Kaesong.
+The office established in 2018 to facilitate communication between the two Koreas had been closed since January 2020 due to the COVID-19 pandemic.
+Its destruction followed several days of threats from North Korea over the South Korean government's failure to prevent defectors and activists from sending anti-North Korean propaganda leaflets across the border.
+North Korea had cut official communication lines with South Korea a week earlier.

 On 14 December 2020, South Korea's National Assembly passed a law that penalizes the sending of anti-North Korean material across the DMZ.
 Proponents of the legislation argued that it is intended to avoid unnecessary provoking North Korea, to ensure the safety of those living along the border, and to secure stable relations with North Korea.
 However, opponents have argued that the legislation sympathizes with or yields to North Korean threats over the balloon campaigns.

 The amendment to the Development of Inter-Korean Relations Act had been protested by several human rights groups in South Korea, such as Amnesty International.

 It has also received criticism from several individuals and groups outside Korea.

 On 28 May 2024, North Korea sent 260 balloons containing feces and garbage into South Korea, apparently in retaliation for Northern defectors into South Korea sending balloons into North Korea containing anti-North Korean sentiments.